 In addition, the Company has adopted policies in relation to:

 The company is subject to the UK city code on Takeovers and Mergers

 This website was last updated on 24 March 2020.

-The Board currently comprises the chief executive, the finance director, two property directors and three independent non-executive directors of which one is chairman.
+The Board currently comprises the chief executive, two property directors and three independent non-executive directors of which one is chairman.
 These demonstrate a range of experience and sufficient calibre to bring independent judgement on issues of strategy, performance, resources and standards of conduct which are vital to the success of the company.
 The Board is responsible to shareholders for the proper management of the company.